cabforum/smime/SBR.md

 ### 3.1.1 Types of names

-When the `subject:commonName` of a Certificate issued to an Individual does not contain an email address, it is specified as `subject:givenName` and/or `subject:surname`, or `subject:surname` then `subject:givenName` where appropriate for national preference.
+When the `subject:commonName` of a Certificate issued to an Individual does not contain a Mailbox Address, it is specified as `subject:givenName` and/or `subject:surname`, or `subject:surname` then `subject:givenName` where appropriate for national preference.

 Names in the `subject:commonName` MUST be identical to the names as they appear in the identifying documentation or Enterprise RA records.

 Names consisting of multiple words are permitted.
 Given names joined with a hyphen are considered as one single given name.
 Subjects with more than one given name MAY choose one or several of their given names in any sequence.
 Given names joined with a hyphen are considered as one single given name.

 Abbreviations or nicknames without substantiating identifying documentation SHALL NOT be used.